 You might need a business account that accommodates your growth plans.
 For example if:

-Once you’ve done your research, opening a business account online can take between one and four weeks while the bank carries out a range of checks.
+Once you’ve done your research, opening a business account online can take between one and four weeks while the bank completes a range of checks.

 You’ll just need a few personal details and business documents to get started.
 If you go completely digital, opening a business account can be a lot quicker.